idaholab/blackbear/doc/content/source/kernels/ConcreteThermalConduction.md

 ## Description

-This kernel provides thermal conductivity part in the governing partial differential equation for heat transfer in concrete is given by [!cite](bazant1982finite) and [!cite](saouma_structural_2014) as
+This kernel provides the heat conduction part of the governing partial differential equation for heat transfer in concrete, which is given by [!cite](bazant1982finite) and [!cite](saouma_structural_2014) as:

 !equation id=thermal_conduction
 \nabla \cdot (k \nabla T)